NicoBuchhalter/social-fridge-api/README.md

 ### 1- Installing Ruby

-- Clone the repository by running `git clone git@github.com:Wolox/rails-bootstrap.git`
+- Clone the repository by running `git clone git@github.com:Wolox/social-fridge-api.git`
-- Go to the project root by running `cd rails-bootstrap`
+- Go to the project root by running `cd social-fridge-api`
 - Download and install [Rbenv](https://github.com/rbenv/rbenv#basic-github-checkout).
 - Download and install [Ruby-Build](https://github.com/rbenv/ruby-build#installing-as-an-rbenv-plugin-recommended).
 - Install the appropriate Ruby version by running `rbenv install [version]` where `version` is the one located in [.ruby-version](.ruby-version)